 If a mother is not suitable for epidural anesthesia, the following alternatives can be considered:

-How does epidural anesthesia during labor affect the fetus?The impact of epidural anesthesia on the fetus is generally minimal because the anesthetic agents are designed to affect only the mother's nerve conduction and do not directly impact the fetus.
-However, the anesthetic may slightly influence fetal heart rate, so continuous fetal monitoring is performed after administration.
-Studies show that epidural anesthesia does not have adverse long-term effects on the fetus, but if any abnormalities are detected, appropriate measures will be taken immediately.
+What impact does epidural anesthesia during labor have on the fetus?The impact of epidural anesthesia on the fetus is generally minimal because the anesthetic agents are designed to affect only the mother's nerve conduction and do not directly affect the fetus.
+However, the anesthetic may slightly influence fetal heart rate, so the medical team will closely monitor fetal heart rate and health after administration.
+Studies indicate that epidural anesthesia does not have long-term adverse effects on the fetus's health, but any abnormalities will be promptly addressed by the medical team.